Abduliokhanio/aws_pet_tracking_app_rails/README.md

 # aws_pet_tracking_app_rails
-An APP to learn the Three-Tiered Architecture in aws
+An APP to track your pet helth using a Three-Tiered Architecture in AWS